nrbjerg/p5/README.md

-# Vi hader statestik
+# P5 Project
-men det her er vores p5 project code
+This is our code and data for our general linear models